Mood: Potential

 Mood: Potential is a short artist book that was printed by Brad Freeman with assistance of Daniel Mellis at the Center for Book & Paper Arts in Chicago.
 It was printed in duotone, referencing the two-part composites of each spread.
 The book stages and un-stages potential landscapes of clouds and trees in a discontinuous, jittery movement.

 The book was included in the Journal of Artists’ Books number 27, guest edited by Tate Shaw.
 Chris Burnett wrote a thoughtful and enlightening essay about the book, also addressing its connections to photographic history.
-The essay, titled “Which cloud?”, can be read here or in the JAB27 issue.
+The essay, titled “Which cloud?”, can be read in the JAB27 issue.

 Elisabeth Tonnard, Chicago, 2010.